Eugenio-DT/Security-UseCases/core-security-domains/Threat Detection and Response/use-cases/cloud-environments/azure/user-account-brute-force/user-account-brute-force.md

     <img src="./images/workflow-logs-upload.png" width="500">

-    This is a simple workflow which is executing a javascript code to generate and upload a set of mocked Microsoft Entra ID sign-in logs simulating a brute-force attack towards a target user.
+    This is a simple workflow which is executing a javascript code to generate and upload a set of mocked Microsoft Entra ID sign-in logs simulating a brute-force attack towards a target user.<br>

-    Run the workflow and wait for the execution to be completed.
+    Run the workflow and wait for the execution to be completed.<br>

+    > **Note**: the workflow is accurately reproducing the [Microsoft ID sign-in log format](https://learn.microsoft.com/en-us/azure/azure-monitor/reference/tables/signinlogs).

     <br>